Titan (cancelled video game): Cancellation

+By 2009, serious doubts about the viability of the Titan began to emerge within the team.
+Jeff Kaplan also came to believe that Titan was almost impossible to realize in its existing form.
+In 2010, Kaplan approached Blizzard’s leadership with a proposal to shut the game down and stop spending money on its further development.
+However, Blizzard did not cancel the project at that time, and development continued for several more years, until Titan was finally canceled in 2013.

 Prior to 2013, Team 4's work had been haphazard, which some members of the development team blamed on Pardo and his seagull management style.
 Some also attributed the project's lack of focus to Pardo not committing to a vision for Titan, leaving the team chasing many different approaches to see what might work.
 Before 2013, the team focused on developing a vertical slice to present to Blizzard's management; while the demo showed off the gameplay, but lacked cohesion that linked these mechanics together.
+Kaplan said that he had started recognize that Titan was likely unrealizable in 2009, as it should have first been fleshed out by a much smaller team using pre-existing assets to demonstrate the concept.
+He spoke to Mike Morhaime in 2010 suggesting that Titan simply be shut down.

 In early 2013, Blizzard held an internal meeting with Team 4, announcing the Titan was being rebooted at the request of Blizzard's management team.
 Seventy percent of the team was transferred to other projects within Blizzard, a few were laid off, while a small core team, led by Metzen and Jeff Kaplan remained to determine if anything could be salvaged with the Titan assets.
 The rebooting was publicly announced on May 28, 2013.
 Blizzard president Mike Morhaime stated that the company was in the process of selecting a new direction for the project and re-envisioning what they want the game to be.
 He said that the game was "unlikely to be a subscription-based MMORPG", and that there were no official announced or projected release dates.
 Morhaime noted that Blizzard has gone through this sort of iterative development process with previous games.
 Pardo took a sabbatical from Blizzard after the reboot was announced, as Blizzard executives considered his management of Titan to be a factor in the reboot, and Pardo eventually left Blizzard in mid-2014.